mat/besticon/Readme.markdown

 - Poor i18n support for letter icons ([#13](https://github.com/mat/besticon/issues/13))

 Feel free to file other bugs - and offer your help - at <https://github.com/mat/besticon/issues>.

+## Self Hosting

+It is recommended to use your own copy of this service if you plan to rely on it in your project.
+An easy way to host your own copy is to use Heroku, just go to [https://heroku.com/deploy](https://heroku.com/deploy?template=https://github.com/mat/besticon) to get started.

 ## Server Executable